mohammedeissa7/Cloud_Projects/first_templete.md

 # Launch an instance using it

 1. Select the launch template in the list ... it should be called Wordpress
-2. Select the launch template in the list ... it should be called Wordpress
 3. Scroll down to Network settings and under Subnet select sn-pub-A
-4. Scroll to Resource Tags click Add tag Set Key to Name and Value to Wordpress-LT Scroll to the bottom and click Launch Instance
+4. Scroll to Resource Tags click Add tag Set Key to Name and Value to Wordpress-LT Scroll to the bottom
+4. click Launch Instance
 5. Click the instance id

 # Test